marcintomala/CISC3142/Lab-2/README.md

   - The expression should not contain two operators in a row "e.g. 5+5"
   - The notation for roots should be fractional powers (e.g. sqrt(2) -> 2^(1/2)).

-The program parses the string in `infix_solver()` and evaluates using two stacks - one for operators and one for operands.
+The program parses the string in `infix_solver()`, treating every number as a double (. is therefore allowed inside the string) and evaluates using two stacks - one for operators and one for operands.
 Parentheses and order of operations is preserved.

 ## References